Hvaldimir: Protection efforts

-By summer of 2021, OneWhale formed "Team Hvaldimir" in an effort to mitigate the challenges and tourism around the whale.
-Team Hvaldimir is a group of trained scientists and volunteers who live on site around the whale at all times.
-In fall of 2021, OneWhale partnered with NOAH, the foremost animal rights organization in Norway.
-Together they are working with the authorities in Norway to advocate for Hvaldimir's safety and future, seeking a long term care and protection plan.
-OneWhale is also working closely with the city of Hammerfest to dedicate a fjord as a protected marine reserve for Hvaldimir.
-Many studies show that if trained cetaceans are given a period of time away from people they may eventually unlearn their habits toward humans.
-OneWhale, NOAH and Hammerfest are working together to create the Norwegian Whale Reserve, which would hopefully provide a home for Hvaldimir, and a home to formerly captive belugas and orcas around the world.
+In the summer of 2021, OneWhale formed "Team Hvaldimir" in an effort to attempt to mitigate the challenges and tourism around the whale.
+Team Hvaldimir was a group of trained scientists and volunteers who lived on-site around the whale at all times.
+In the fall of 2021, OneWhale partnered with NOAH, the largest animal rights organisation in Norway.
+OneWhale was also working closely with the city of Hammerfest to dedicate a fjord as a protected marine reserve for Hvaldimir: this effort was known as the Norwegian Whale Reserve, though little in the way of updates have been provided.